Important Note – Please Read

 Then we need to set the mouse mode to captured, so the mouse cannot leave the game window.

 This will hide the mouse and keep it at the center of the screen.
 We do this for two reasons: The first reason being we do not want the player to see their mouse cursor as they play.

 The second reason is because we do not want the cursor to leave the game window.
 If the cursor leaves the game window there could be instances where the player clicks outside the window, and then the game would lose focus.
 To assure neither of these issues happens, we capture the mouse cursor.

 Next let’s take a look at

 All we’re doing in

 _physics_process is calling two functions:

-process_movement is where we’ll send all of the data necessary to the KinematicBody so it can move through the game world.
+process_movement is where we’ll send all the data necessary to the KinematicBody so it can move through the game world.

 Let’s look at